Carbon-42/time-place/README.md

 A Time & Place is a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.
+The app will use serverless functions to server authorization tokens to handle app security.

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `Carbon-42`, `time-place`, ``, `brad-richardson-6`, `email_client`, `email`, `A Time & Place`, `project_description` -->